Consultation on changes to the National Planning Policy Framework

 The consultation makes allowance for plans to be examined on the basis of the current Framework, provided that they are submitted for examination within six month after the new Framework is published:

-209. The policies in the previous Framework will apply for the purpose of examining plans, where those plans are submitted58 on or before [ ] [this will be the date which is six months after the date of the final Framework’s publication].
+209. The policies in the previous Framework will apply for the purpose of examining plans, where those plans are submitted58 on or before .
 In these cases the examination will take no account of the new Framework.